 Do the same principles apply to the high bar squat?

 Yes.
 The same principles apply to the high bar squat, although the low bar uses the posterior chain more intensely.
 When you perform high bar squats, the hip drive is somewhat smaller, and the stroke is less noticeable.
 Yet you still have to use hip drive and keep the hamstring tension to avoid injuries.

 What about the front squat?

 No. The front squat is a completely different beast.
 The hamstring involvement in front squats is minimal.
 When you are at the bottom of a front squat, the hamstrings are essentially shortened, and there isn’t much of a stretch reflex.

 When you are doing front squats, you need to lead with the chest and think about driving yourself upwards by using brute quadriceps and glute strength.
 The involvement of the hamstrings is much smaller.

 Isn’t bouncing off the hamstring bad?

-It could be bad if you do it wrong, but in general isn’t and is the safest way to squat when it comes to knee health.
-Without tension in the hamstrings the knee is vulnerable.
+It could be bad if you do it wrong, but in general, it isn’t.
+This is the safest way to squat when it comes to knee health.
+Without tension in the hamstrings, the knee is vulnerable.

-The whole point of doing paused squats is to remove the stretch reflex and use bruce force to get upwards.
-However, even paused squats require you to keep that hamstring tension although it will be much smaller.
-It’s just part of the proper squat execution.
+The whole point of pause squats is to remove the stretch reflex and use brute force to get up.
+However, even pause squats require you to keep some hamstring tension.